 - Say "Olé!"
 Make a breakfast burrito by wrapping low-fat cheddar cheese, scrambled eggs and diced bell peppers in a whole-wheat tortilla.
-You can also make a vegetable-and-cheese quesadilla in a nonstick pan with a scant amount of canola oil.
+You also can make a vegetable-and-cheese quesadilla in a nonstick pan with a scant amount of canola oil.

 - Pick a fruit pizza.
 Spread reduced-fat dinner rolls in a pizza pan and bake.
 Top the pizza with orange sections or slices of kiwi, apples or strawberries, and drizzle fat-free vanilla yogurt over the top.